openstack-archive/fuel-specs/specs/9.0/murano-fuel-plugin.rst

 Documentation impact
 --------------------

 Murano can be used as built in Fuel and as plugin.
-It will be impossible to deploy Murano as plugin in the same time with Murano from box.
+It will be possible to deploy Murano as plugin in the same time with Murano from box.
+In case when Murano has new dependencies, which can not be installed on existing node (controller nodes), it must be noted in plugin release notes, because there is no way to prevent deploy Murano plugin with updated requirements on controller nodes with base Murano.
+But it can broke whole environment.

-It should be noted: Murano deployment as built in Fuel is deprecated.
+Also should be noted: Murano deployment as built in Fuel is deprecated.

 --------------